muntasirms/NPVEnergyStorage/README.md

 * Economic Parameters
   * Initial investment cost parameters, loan periods, equity, loan rates, internal rate of return, and depreciation rates can be adjusted here.
 Operating cost parameters are a subcategory of this.

+## Next Steps

+Planning on adding a GUI for ease of access to variables and user friendliness.
+Also looking to format the graphs so they arent default matplotlib graphs.